OEUG99/InsecamPy/README.md

 # InsecamPy
-A library for scraping indexed insecure webcamera information written in python 3
+A library for scraping indexed insecure web cameras information written in python 3